Guyana Amerindian Tour

-Enjoy breakfast at dawn overlooking the Rewa River.
+Friday Enjoy breakfast at dawn overlooking the Rewa River.
 Then head out by boat along the Rupununi River, into an oxbow lake to begin a hike up Awarmie Mountain.
 The climb is steep in a few sections but in general not too difficult.
-Along the way you will lots of birds and perhaps good close up views of Black Spider Monkeys.
+Along the way, you will lot of birds and perhaps good close up views of Black Spider Monkeys.

 There is good birding along the trail with White Bellbirds calling both from the scrubby woodland at the beginning of the trail and again from the forests far below you when reach the summit.
 Other species you may see include Ornate Hawk-eagle, Black Curassow, Red-fan Parrot, Guianan Puffbird, Todd’s Antwren, Spotted Tanager and Bay-headed Tanager.
 The area also has a high density of macaws including Scarlet, Blue-and-yellow and Red-and-Green Macaws.

 At the summit you will have absolutely stunning views across rainforest to the distant mountains.
 There is a small plateau on the top of the mountain and in one direction, there are uninterrupted views back to the Rupununi River, some patches of savannah and across to the distant Kanuku Mountains.
 In the other direction, there is a near vertical drop of at least 200m and the view is across great swathes of undisturbed forest to the distant Iwokrama Mountain and much closer, Makarapan Mountain.